budimirbudimir/sample/README.md

 ##### Notes:

 * Project can be modified to use external module, such as `react-redux-firebase` if codebase will grow.
-* Redux files might be bulky at the moment, but will be split eventually.
-* Linting rules are quite basic, there's plenty of space to improve them if there's time left.
+* ESLint rules are quite basic, there's plenty of space to improve them if there's time left.

 ---

 ##### TODO list:

-1. Add Firebase actions error handling
+1. Add proper typechecking/test/storybook coverage **[in progress]**
-2. Add tests where applicable
-3. Implement GraphQL/Apollo _(optional)_
-4. Add CircleCI _(optional)_
+2. Finish CircleCI implementation properly _(optional)_